George Washington – The father of the United States

 Changes During Washington’s Presidency

 George Washington played a key role in defining the structure of the United States government.
-The constitution refers to a legislative branch, executive branch, judicial branch, Supreme Court, and other parts of the government but does not go into detail on how each should function.
+The constitution refers to a legislative branch, executive branch, judicial branch, Supreme Court, and other parts of the government but does not detail how each should function.

 Washington’s government determined how the House, Senate, courts, and president’s Cabinet should operate.

 During his second term in office, Washington ensured America remained neutral in the 1793 war between Britain and France.
-While five new states were added to the Union during his time in office, and the Bill of Rights passed.
+Five new states were added to the Union during his time in office, and the Bill of Rights passed.

 Washington also signed Jay’s Treaty, which prevented war with Britain, and the Treaty of Tripoli, which gained access to shipping within the Mediterranean, as well as a third treaty with Spain.